Table of Contents

 - Governor John Hickenlooper & Mayor Michael B. Hancock joined Denver Startup Week organizers and sponsors to celebrate surpassing 12,500 attendees with a toast on September 14.

-- Several organizations received funding support through Denver Startup Week programs, including $240,00 in philanthropic grant funding awarded to four organizations that provide assistance to underserved entrepreneurs.
+- Several organizations received funding support through Denver Startup Week programs, including $240,00 in philanthropic grant funding awarded to four organizations that assist underserved entrepreneurs.

-- Denver’s reputation as one of the best places to start and grow a business once again attracted notable speakers and founders including Bryan Leach, CEO (@bryan_leach) of Ibotta; Joshua Reeves (@joshuareeves), CEO and Co-Founder and Eddie Kim, CTO, and co-founder of Gusto; Dan Caruso (@DanCaruso), CEO and Chairman of Zayo Group; Lee Mayer, co-founder and CEO of Havenly; Chris Terill (@Chris_Terrill), CEO of HomeAdvisor; Mel Robbins (@melrobbins), a well-known and inspirational TEDx Talk speaker, and Ryan Wood, founder of Sweetwood Cattle Company and co-founder of Under Armour.?
+- Denver’s reputation as one of the best places to start and grow a business once again attracted notable speakers and founders, including Bryan Leach, CEO (@bryan_leach) of Ibotta; Joshua Reeves (@joshuareeves), CEO and Co-Founder and Eddie Kim, CTO, and co-founder of Gusto; Dan Caruso (@DanCaruso), CEO and Chairman of Zayo Group; Lee Mayer, co-founder and CEO of Havenly; Chris Terrill (@Chris_Terrill), CEO of HomeAdvisor; Mel Robbins (@melrobbins), a well-known and inspirational TEDx Talk speaker, and Ryan Wood, founder of Sweetwood Cattle Company and co-founder of Under Armour.?

 Conclusion for Denver Startup Week

 If you have an idea for a product or service that will fit into the entrepreneurial spirit of Denver, you must get the word out.
 Marketing events like Denver Startup Week and related events are a great way to get started.

 These events also encourage participation by entrepreneurs who feel that their idea could use a little boost.
 Getting out there in front of the crowd can work wonders for a business.